binaryphile/binaryphile.github.io/_posts/2018-09-24-approach-bash-like-a-developer-part-28-tracebacks.md

 } >&2
 {% endhighlight %}

+For funsies, I've also turned off tracing in case it's been turned on by other code since the traceback is already providing debug info.

 That's pretty good.
 Now all you have to do is wire up *traceback* to the *ERR* signal in your code: